enfogroup/enfo-env-vars/README.md

 The following parameters are available on all variable configurations.

 * name - name of the variable in process.env.
-For example process.env.stage would be referred to by 'stage
+For example process.env.stage would be referred to as 'stage'
 * type - the type to which the variable should be parsed
 * defaultValue - optional default value to use if no value is found in process.env
 * required - optional flag to set to throw if the value could not be found.
 If set defaultValue gets ignored.